Outbound Sales for Startups: 5 Ways to Book First 10 Customers Without Paid Ads

 you’ve an audience problem.
 Your target customers don’t know you exist.
 Strategic partnerships solve that.

-Find companies that serve the same ICP but are not direct competitors.
+Find companies that serve the same ICP but aren’t direct competitors.
 These are adjacent businesses with trust and access to your ideal customer.

 Examples: